andela-sjames/BucketList-Api/README.md

 Python Flask Api Demonstration

-This is an API that allows users to create bucketlists and add items to their bucketlists.As a Token Based Api,  Authentication is used to ensure security, allowing Users interaction only when there are authenticated via a set a protocols.
+This is an API that allows users to create bucketlists and add items to their bucketlists.As a Token Based Api,  Authentication is used to ensure security, allowing Users interaction only when there are authenticated via a set a protocols.Build using python Flask.